 When the City creates or receives a stable, lasting and unconditional revenue source, the Chief Administrative Officer shall present an operating business case to Council.
-The business case shall recommend either new programs/services, supplements to existing programs/services, additional debt repayment, or increased reserve allocations.
+The business case shall recommend either new programs/services, supplements to existing programs/services, additional debt repayment, or increased reserve allocations amount will be added into the budget on an ongoing basis.